-Yes No Need More Info Not Applicable FACTORS This factor is important to my community All critical facilities and infrastructure (e.g., Emergency Operations Centre) have back-up generators in place.
-All dairy farmers who have essential power needs (e.g., automatic milking machines) have back-up power supplies or plans to milk cows over an extended power outage.
-All farmers who have essential power needs (e.g., greenhouses) have back-up power supplies and necessary fuel stocks for generators.
-All residents who have essential power needs (e.g., those using medical assistive devices such as respirators, or dialysis machines) have back-up power supplies and necessary fuel stocks for generators.
-Bushes, trees and branches that are growing too close to power lines are pruned by the power authority on a regular basis.
-Community-based power outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises).
+На Hazard ResilienceHigh ResilienceLow ResilienceNeed More InfoNot Applicable Yes No Need More Info Not Applicable FACTORS This factor is important to my community All critical facilities and infrastructure (e.g., Emergency Operations Centre, hospitals, cooling shelters) have back-up generators in place.
+All dairy farmers who have essential power needs (e.g., automatic milking machines) have back-up power (e.g., generator) or alternative plans to milk cows over an extended power outage.
+All farmers who have essential power needs (e.g., greenhouses) have back-up power (e.g., generators) and necessary fuel supply.
+All residents who have essential power needs (e.g., those using medical assistive devices such as respirators, or dialysis machines) have back-up power and necessary fuel supply for generators.
+Bushes, trees and branches that are growing too close to power lines are regularly pruned by the power authority.
+Community-based power outage exercises have taken place in hospitals, schools and in the community-at-large (e.g., table-top or full-scale exercises).
 Construction and excavation workers know to check for overhead and underground wires.
 Critical power lines are located underground (where possible).
 Most businesses and cargo/port facilities have back-up generators in place and ready to be used (including necessary fuel stocks for generators) and are aware of ventilation and safe operating procedures.
-Most residents have back-up generators in place, ready to be used (including necessary fuel stocks for generators) and are aware of ventilation and safe operating procedures (e.g., electrical safety training).
+Most residents have back-up generators in place, ready to be used (including necessary fuel supply for generators) and are aware of ventilation and safe operating procedures.
 There is a warning system in place, using various means of communication including social media tools, to notify community residents of a potential power outage and how to reduce non-essential power usage (e.g., turn-off unnecessary appliances, limit heavy usage to non-peak hours).
 There is a warning system in place to notify emergency response personnel of potential power outages.